-The churches shall open their pulpits for each other's ministers in agreement with the rules adopted in the respective churches.
+The churches shall in principle open their pulpits for each other’s minister in agreement with the rules adopted in the respective churches.

-In exercising these relations, the churches shall strive to implement also the following:
+In exercising these relations, the churches shall strive to implement the following:

 As churches we are a member of the International Conference of Reformed Churches, an ecumenical organization that meets every four years in different parts of the world.
 Its purpose is to assist the member churches, to promote unity among the members and to advance the cause of the Reformed Christian faith in this world.
 Finally, as federation of Canadian Reformed Churches we are also a member of the North American Presbyterian and Reformed Council.
 The purpose of NAPARC is to facilitate consultation between member bodies on issues which they face in common; to promote the appointment of joint committees to study matters of common interest; and to exercise mutual concern in the propagation of the Reformed faith.
 NAPARC also promotes co-operation wherever feasible on the local and denominational level in such areas as missions, relief efforts, Christian schools, and church education.